BARNET SENIORS’ ASSOCIATION

 (g) No member of the Executive Committee may receive remuneration or have an interest in any contract arranged by the organisation without specific approval of the Executive Committee.

-(h) Repayments of out of pocket expenses shall be paid to any Officer or other person serving the Association for a purpose authorised by the Executive Committee.
+(h) Repayments of out of pocket expenses shall be paid to any Officer or other person serving the BSA for a purpose authorised by the Executive Committee.

-(j) The Executive Committee shall comply with their obligations under the Charities Act 1993 with regard to the keeping of accounting records for the Association; the preparation of an annual Statement of Income and Expenditure, the auditing or independent examination of the Statement of Account and if necessary the transmission of the Statements of Accounts to the Charity Commission.
+(j) The Executive Committee shall comply with the rules laid out and the obligations under the Charities Act 1993 with regard to the keeping of accounting records for the BSA.

 (k) A member of the Executive Committee shall cease to hold office if he or she is absent for more than three consecutive meetings without good reason on each occasion and the Executive Committee resolves that his or her office be vacated.